MiloMindbender/LiveLinkPlugins/Documents/INSTALLATION.md

 ## Download the Requirements

-Download the latest LiveLinkBliss_Release.zip from the [releases page here](https://github.com/MiloMindbender/LiveLinkPlugins/releases)
+Download the latest LiveLinkBliss release from the [releases page here](https://github.com/MiloMindbender/LiveLinkPlugins/releases)

-You should already have Unreal Engine 5, RETracker Bliss Hardware and Retracker-Bliss-0.8.8.0 or higher software
+You should already have Unreal Engine 5.0.x or 5.1.x, RETracker Bliss Hardware and Retracker-Bliss-0.8.8.0 or higher software

 ## Print the Calibration images